 About the Speaker

 Douglas Cardinal, Architect, O.C., Ph.D. (h.c.), B.Arch, O.A.A., A.A.A., S.A.A., A.I.B.C., A.I.A., NCARB, R.C.A.A., F.R.A.I.C., F.R.I.A.S., F.R.S.C.

 Douglas Cardinal's architecture springs from his observation of Nature and its understanding that everything works seamlessly together.
 In recognition of such work, Cardinal has received 21 Honorary Doctorates, Gold Medals of Architecture in Canada and Russia, and an award from UNESCO for best sustainable village.
 He was titled an Officer of the Order of Canada and was awarded the declaration of “World Master of Contemporary Architecture” by the International Association of Architects.
 Douglas Cardinal is one of the visionaries of a new world; a world where beauty, balance and harmony thrive, where client, architect, and stakeholder build together with a common vision.

-Please register, external link for free admission before attending.
+Please register for free admission before attending.
 This event is free and open to the general public.
 If you have a Ryerson e-mail address, please use it to register for reserved seating.
 The “Ryerson” ticket option will appear once the valid e-mail has been provided.